Tuzosdaniel12/ReadMe-Generator/README.md

 ## Credits

-Trilogy Teachers and TAs for all the help they provide.
+Trilogy Teachers and TAs for all the help they provide

 ## Questions
-Email me and follow my progress on GITHUB
+Email me and follow to see my progress at github
 <br>
 -Email: [danielsoledad@gmail.com](mailto:danielsoledad@gmail.com)
 <br>